Civil service staff numbers

 How have civil service numbers changed in different departments?

 The fluctuation in the overall size of the civil service since 2010 is reflected in individual departments’ staffing numbers.
-Most departments saw their numbers of civil servants fall after the 2010 spending review, before rising in later years.
+Most departments saw their staffing fall from 2009, before rising in later years.

 What are the latest changes to civil service staff numbers?